Meatable CEO Jeff Tripician: ‘I’d Be Disappointed If We Don’t Have Approval in 5 Countries Next Year’

 Cultivated meat ‘should not be at price parity’

 One key advantage of scaling up is that it will bring costs down, which is critical if cultivated meat is to reach the masses one day.
-The sector has managed to lower costs by 99% in the last decade, but McKinsey suggests it will take at least until 2030 for these proteins to reach price parity with meat.
+The sector has managed to lower costs by 99% in the last decade, but a report from McKinsey suggests it will take at least until 2030 for these proteins to reach price parity with meat.

 Tripician, however, doesn’t believe cultivated meat should cost the same as its industrially farmed counterpart.
 “I think it should be a little bit of a premium,” he says.
-“As an industry steward, if it gets to parity, then farmers and ranchers are at risk, because it would be the same price, and I want them to be at a little bit lower, so that their businesses are always strong.”
+“As an industry steward, if it gets to parity, then farmers and ranchers are at risk, because it would be the same price, and I want them to be a little bit lower, so that their businesses are always strong.”

 He adds: “And if you’re going to ask a meat company to invest hundreds of millions of dollars in plants and facilities, they better make a little bit more money.”